New Apostolic Church: Criticism from other churches

 The Protestant and Roman Catholic churches criticise the following doctrinal points, which have not yet been rejected: the assertion that the New Apostolic apostle ministry corresponds with that of the Primitive Church, and the doctrine that genuine kinship to God can only be received by the New Apostolic apostle ministry.

 The beliefs about the dead also cause trouble, but the NAC has a chance to explain that via ecumenical approaches.
 Another criticism is that the hierarchy of the church has no theological education.
-Religious scholar Georg Schmid considers the NAC sermons as monotone with little depth and virtually no exegesis or theology.
+Religious scholar Georg Schmid considers the NAC sermons monotone with little depth and virtually no exegesis or theology.

 The important role of the Chief Apostle, frequently identified with Christ, is often criticised by mainstream Christianity.
 For example, in a hymnal published by the Church in 1933, 106 songs out of 200 were devoted to the apostle.